-A global dialogue on dementia and an ageing society will be co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.
+A global dialogue on dementia and an ageing society was co-chaired by Professor Shekhar Saxena, Professor of the Practice of Global Mental Health at Harvard and a member of the World Dementia Council, and Sarah Lock, Senior Vice President for Policy at AARP.

 Professor Shekhar Saxena

 Dr Shekhar Saxena is Professor of the Practice of Global Mental Health at Harvard T H Chan School of Public Health.
 He is a psychiatrist by training and has worked previously at World Health Organization for 20 years including as the Director of the Department of Mental Health and Substance Abuse, Geneva from 2010 to 2018.
 His expertise includes providing advice and technical assistance to policy makers on prevention and management of mental, developmental, neurological and substance use disorders and suicide prevention.
 He led the WHO team for adoption of the first ever Mental Health Action Plan by the World Health Assembly in 2013.
 He also led the adoption of WHO Action Plan on Public Health Response to Dementia and its implementation.